The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 Send a review link for feedback.

-Export as SCORM, xAPI, PDF, website, or embed code.
+Export as SCORM, PDF, website, or embed code.

-👉 For more detail on each method, see Sharing Your Lesson.
+👉 For more detail on each method, see Sharing & Publishing

 FAQs